Artenes/springbootstudy/README.md

 # TO DO

-- check about relationships in hibernate for lazy loading relationships

 - fix timestamp handling, needs to save as +0 and retrieve in -4

 - check about created at, updated at columns (maybe add an enable option to users?)

+- add api keys management for client access and track usage

 - deal with logging and monitoring